r-k-b/tulars/README.md

 # testing

-Run `nix flake check github:r-k-b/tulars`.
+Run `just check` to check everything, or `just test` for the unit tests.

 TODO: include these in `nix flake check`: